 Washington Crossing the Delaware is an 1851 oil-on-canvas painting by the German-American artist Emanuel Gottlieb Leutze.
 It is located at the Metropolitan Museum of Art in New York City.

 Starting in August 1776, the Continental Army suffered a string of defeats.
 The two armies met at the Battle of Brooklyn in New York.
-The Americans were not able to withstand the British and nearly met complete defeat.
+The Americans could not withstand the British and nearly met complete defeat.
 But Washington was able to retreat in secret during the night and move his army into New Jersey.
 The Continental Army continued to lose battles, men, and morale.

 By the time December came, the Continental Army was in dire straits.
 Washington moved his army across the Delaware River into Pennsylvania, away from the British.
 He ordered all boats not used by his army destroyed so the British could not use them.
 But the army was not safe.
 It seemed only a matter of time before the British would attack and destroy the Continental Army and, with it, the American Revolution.